demirev/2020-cov-abm/README.md

 TODO: make docker image?

 # Example
 I will give a short example of how to use the model and the code.
-It is the same one that can be foun in the file `scripts/contact_abm_model.R`
+It is the same one that can be found in the file `scripts/contact_abm_model.R`

 ## Defining social behaviour of each age group